Have the short, sharp Spear's newsletter delivered to your inbox each week

 Admissions

 The school recommends that prospective students visit in Year 5 via an open day or registrar’s tour.
 A registration form can then be submitted, and applicants can explore their choice of boarding house with a further ‘Housemaster at Home’ visit.
 All applicants to Winchester are asked to take the ISEB common pre-test and submit a report from their current school.
-Successful candidates will then be invited for an interview and a maths test.
+Successful candidates will then be invited for an interview.

 Accessibility